JeremiaStalder/big-data/README.md

 	## "effectEstimation.R"
 	Input: global_mobility_report_clean_stringency_index.csv, open_state_clean.csv and other aggregated variants (_ma, country_difference_data (_standardized), subregion_difference_data (_standardized),)
-	Output: region_effects.csv, subregion_effects.csv (and 3 subfiles only containing the effect of one of the 3 analysis variables): scatter plots with linear model
+	Output: region_effects.csv, subregion_effects.csv (and for each 3 subfiles only containing the effect of one of the 3 analysis variables, 2 files without subregion for easier): scatter plots with linear model
 	Description:
 		Flexible Difference in Difference Estimation with Choices Dataset